Reviewing Pope & Talbot (OTCMKTS:PTBTQ) and Mercer International (NASDAQ:MERC)

 |N/A

-Pope & Talbot has higher earnings, but lower revenue than Mercer International.
+Pope & Talbot has lower revenue, but higher earnings than Mercer International.

 Summary